the-isf-academy/new-making-with-code/content/cs10/unit00/labs/lab6_cards/index.md

 ---

-## [5] Extension - Improve the Client
+## [5] Extension

+### Improve the Client

 The Deck of Cards API has so many features!
-Choose one of the options below to add to the existing client:
+Choose one of the options below to add to the existing client.
+For each feature, you will need to consider `client.py`, `view,py` and `requests_interface.py`.

+☑️ **Additional features:**
-### Draw multiple cards at a time
+- drawing multiple cards at a time

-Right now you can only ever deal one card at a time

-💻 **Add a new menu item that allows you to draw any number of cards.**

----

-### Multiplayer

-Right now, there is just one player with cards, but the API allows you to add as many as you want.

-💻 **Add in multiple players**

-Remember, you'll need to **deal** to multiple players, and also to **view** multiple different players!

----

-### Discard Pile

-Create a new pile, and let the player discard to it!

-💻 **Add a new menu item that allows you to discard to the discard pile.**
+  - allow user to choose how many cards to deal
+- multiplayer piles
+  - allow user to enter their player name
+  - create a pile with that name
+  - view each player's pile
+- discard pile
+  - add a discard pile
+  - view the discard pile

+*You may also add in a feature we did not list below!
+For example, implementing a simple card game.*

 ---